• Skip to main content

 • kenkou – 健康 (けんこう) : a noun meaning ‘health’ in Japanese.

-• ni – に : a case particle used to say to which object an action is directed.
-In the example, this is used after “kenkou” to say to which object the action described by “kiwotsukete” is directed.
+• ni – に : a case particle used to say in which direction an action goes.
+In the example, this is used after “kenkou” to indicate the object which the listener should take care of.

 This is a typical usage of “kiwotsukete”.
-In this example, it works as a part of the commonly-used expression, “kenkou ni kiwotsukete”, which means ‘take care of your health’ in Japanese.
+In this example, it works as a part of the commonly-used phrase, “kenkou ni kiwotsukete”, which means ‘take care of your health’ in Japanese.

 Example #2: another usage of “kiwotsukete”